-The value potential associated with any Midstream service offering is dependent upon the ability of Pembina to: provide connections to both downstream pipelines and end-use markets; understand the value of the commodities transported, stored and terminalled; provide flexibility and a variety of storage options; and, adjust to a liquid, responsive, forward commodity market.
+The value potential associated with Pembina's Midstream service offering is dependent upon the ability of Pembina to: provide connections to both downstream pipelines and end-use markets; understand the value of the commodities transported, stored and terminalled; provide flexibility and a variety of storage options; and adjust to a liquid, responsive, forward commodity market.
 Pembina actively monitors market conditions and stream values and qualities to target revenue opportunities and service offerings.
 Pembina is also proactively working with upstream and downstream customers to develop value-added terminalling solutions and increase available optionality.
-Nevertheless, the Midstream business is exposed to commodity price fluctuations, and the recent decline in commodity prices has impacted price differentials and the book value of stored product.
-Furthermore, the prices of products that are marketed by Pembina are subject to volatility as a result of such factors as seasonal demand changes, extreme weather conditions, general economic conditions, changes in crude oil markets and other factors.
+The Midstream business is exposed to commodity price fluctuations, and the recent decline in commodity prices has impacted price differentials.
+Further, the prices of products that are marketed by Pembina are subject to volatility as a result of such factors as seasonal demand changes, extreme weather conditions, general economic conditions, changes in crude oil markets and other factors.
 See "Risk Factors - Midstream Business - Market Risk."